availproject/avail-op-stack-adapter/README.md

 ├── <a href="./ops-bedrock">ops-bedrock</a>: Bedrock devnet work
 ├── <a href="./proxyd">proxyd</a>: Configurable RPC request router and proxy └── <a href="./specs">specs</a>: Specs of the rollup starting at the Bedrock upgrade

-~~ Pre-BEDROCK ~~
-├── <a href="./packages">packages</a>
-│   ├── <a href="./packages/common-ts">common-ts</a>: Common tools for building apps in TypeScript │   ├── <a href="./packages/contracts-periphery">contracts-periphery</a>: Peripheral contracts for Optimism
-│   ├── <a href="./packages/core-utils">core-utils</a>: Low-level utilities that make building Optimism easier │   ├── <a href="./packages/chain-mon">chain-mon</a>: Chain monitoring services
-│   ├── <a href="./packages/fault-detector">fault-detector</a>: Service for detecting Sequencer faults
-│   ├── <a href="./packages/replica-healthcheck">replica-healthcheck</a>: Service for monitoring the health of a replica node │   └── <a href="./packages/sdk">sdk</a>: provides a set of tools for interacting with Optimism ├── <a href="./indexer">indexer</a>: indexes and syncs transactions ├── <a href="./op-exporter">op-exporter</a>: A prometheus exporter to collect/serve metrics from an Optimism node ├── <a href="./proxyd">proxyd</a>: Configurable RPC request router and proxy └── <a href="./technical-documents">technical-documents</a>: audits and post-mortem documents
 </pre>

 ## Branching Model